 This is a good anchorage that is particularly well sheltered from westerly winds.
-However, it is somewhat exposed to strong northeasterly or south easterly winds where it may be a little uncomfortable.
-The enclosed stretch of water provides shelter sailing in all weather, all tides and has ample marks to make daylight navigation straightforward.
+However, it is somewhat exposed to strong northeasterly or southeasterly winds where it may be a little uncomfortable.
+The Lough's enclosed body of water provides sheltered sailing in all weather, all tides and ample marks to make daylight navigation straightforward.

 Keyfacts for White Rock Bay